Our position on climate change continues to be shaped, broadened, and strengthened by our strategic interests and the dynamic global response.

-Warming of the climate is unequivocal, the human influence is clear and physical impacts are unavoidable.
+- Warming of the climate is unequivocal, the human influence is clear and physical climate-related impacts are unavoidable.

-- Policies to spur rapid action should be implemented in an equitable manner to address competitiveness concerns and achieve lowest cost abatement, and support equitable change and transition.
+- Policies to encourage rapid action should be implemented in an equitable manner to address competitiveness concerns, achieve lowest cost abatement, and support equitable change and transition.

 - Adapt to potential physical climate-related impacts by progressively enhancing the resilience of our operated assets, investments, portfolio, and supply chains, and contributing to the resilience of communities and ecosystems.

 - Advocate to enhance the policy response to climate change through balanced, fact-based, and focused contributions in areas where we can have influence.

 - Recognise the importance of nature-positive1 outcomes in our approach to climate change, including water and biodiversity stewardship, as well as building social value.

 - Work with communities where we operate, which may be affected by changes in our business, to pursue equitable change and transition and achieve long-term mutual value.

 1 A high-level goal and concept describing a future state of nature (e.g., biodiversity, ecosystem services and natural capital) which is greater than the current site.